BrindleDigital/rentfetch/readme.txt

 7. Add a shortcode to display what you'd like to display (there's a one-click copy list of available shortcodes on one of the plugin settings pages).

 == Changelog ==

+= 0.38.2 =

+* Added searchable Categories tabs to the property and floor plan editors using native WordPress term controls and filtered taxonomy labels.
+* Removed the duplicate taxonomy sidebar boxes.
+* Standardized the first property and floor plan editor tab label as Basic Information.

 = 0.38.1 =